Jordan8-ally/Jordan8-ally/README.md

 # 💫 About Me:
 Hi there!
-I'm Kaustab.<br>I'm currently working on developing an intrusion detection software.<br>I'm passionate about machine learning, deep learning, cybersecurity and game development.<br>I'm looking to collaborate on unique and impactful scientific projects.
+I'm Kaustab.<br>I'm currently working on developing an intrusion detection software.<br>I'm looking to collaborate on unique and impactful scientific projects.

 ## 🌐 Socials: